oSoc17/datascouts/backend/docs/endpoints/entities/PUT_ENTITIES_id.md

 ## Errors

-- **4o4** — Entity Not Found.
+- **4o4** — Not Found.
 The specified entity by this ID is not in the DB.
 - **422** — Unprocessable Entity.
 The new name is already token.

 ## Example